kochanA/Portfolio/README.md

 * Databases: SQL databases, Databases - programming.
 * Frontend (HTML, CSS, JavaScript)

-The course also covers topics such as Backend Technologies (Django), which I will explore in the coming weeks.
+The course also covers topic such as Backend Technologies (Django), which I will explore in the coming weeks.

 ## Git and HTTP
 During the course, I learned not only to program, but also developed my skills in many directions, including: